-When DHP makes a determination to issue a non-certification decision, and no peer-to-peer conversation has occurred in connection with that case, DHP provides, within one (1) Business Day of a request by the Attending Provider or Requesting Provider, the opportunity to discuss the non-certification decision:
+When DHP makes a determination to issue a non-certification decision, and no peer-to-peer conversation has occurred in connection with that case, DHP provides, within one (1) business day of a request by the Attending Provider or Requesting Provider, the opportunity to discuss the non-certification decision (see Appendix D):

 - a.
 With the Clinical Peer Reviewer making the initial determination; or - b.
-With a different Clinical Peer Reviewer, if the original Clinical Peer Reviewer cannot be available within one (1) Business Day.
+With a different Clinical Peer Reviewer, if the original Clinical Peer Reviewer cannot be available within one (1) business day.